uabrc/uabrc.github.io/docs/data_management/index.md

 - **I have lots of data that does not ever change, or rarely changes**:
     - If your data is large and does not change frequently, [Long-Term Storage (LTS)](../data_management/lts/index.md) is your ideal option.
 - **I need to do a lot of processing on the data**:
-    - If your data is frequently accessed or modified, [Cheaha Storage (GPFS)](../data_management/cheaha_storage_gpfs/index.md) is a perfect for your use case.
+    - If your data is frequently accessed or modified, [Cheaha Storage (GPFS)](../data_management/cheaha_storage_gpfs/index.md) is a perfect option for your use case.
 - **I am just learning how to use Cheaha for very small personal projects**:
     - If you are new to Cheaha and working with small personal projects, you do not need a complex storage solution.
 [User Data](../data_management/cheaha_storage_gpfs/index.md#user-data-and-home-directories) is a simple and accessible option for beginners and smaller datasets.
 - **I need somewhere to store lots of temporary files while I do my processing**: